-With an anticipated re-opening in May 2021, the SLRC is co-located with a group of healthcare providers to offer multidisciplinary, collaborative care.
+The SLRC is co-located with a group of multidisciplinary healthcare providers to offer integrated, collaborative care.
 I also often coordinate with the client’s existing treatment providers.

 In the room, I adopt a direct, practical, and non-judgmental stance towards addressing the many demands of our modern-day lives.
 An open and collaborative relationship is essential where my clients can feel both challenged to move towards their goals and where their life experience is deeply valued.
 Research demonstrates that creating a clear plan, tracking progress, and adjusting from feedback are also key to progress.
 I believe wholeheartedly in our inherent capacity for resilience.
 I have incorporated Spanish into my work with my bilingual clients, but am unable to offer monolingual care in Spanish at this point.
 I also have worked to build bridges with fellow healthcare providers across a range of specialties (e.g. physicians, dietitians, acupuncturists, massage therapists, etc.) to support clients in accessing the appropriate type of care for their needs.

 Areas of specialization:

 - The impact of chronic trauma and stress exposure on the body

 - Coping with Life Transitions (e.g. Medical Illness, Divorce)

 - Health behavior change (e.g., insomnia, exercise, eating and weight concerns)

 TYPES OF TREATMENT

 - Cognitive Processing Therapy for PTSD